anbraten/led/README.md

   Matrix.setTick(1000) // set tick rate to 1 tick per 1000 ms

   Matrix.on('started', () => {
-    console.log(exports.name) // executed when your script should start })
+    console.log(exports.name) // executed when your plugin should start })

   Matrix.on('stopped', () => {
-    // executed when your script should stop
+    // executed when your plugin should stop
   })

   Matrix.on('update', () => {